haroldm2598/Project-Tic-Tac-Toe/src/readme files/readme.md

 - Only one problem and good to go the problem is the once
 - Get only the eventOptions not the entire eventFunction
 - Getting the entire eventFunction will lead to X - O bug
-- Solution only using Window event
+- Solution reclared inside the testing function and then recall the event listener